Texel sights & activities in our Texel travel guide

 One of the special features of Texel are the dunes.
 These extend along the west side of the island for a length of about 22 kilometers.
 They protect the island from the storms of the North Sea.
 At the same time, they are home to rare plant and animal species.
 Many of them only appear here.
 A walk through the dunes in the Texel Dunes National Park is definitely worth it.

 What do you eat on Texel?

 On the island of sheep, lamb and sheep's cheese are often on the menu.
 The fishing fleet brings fresh fish, oysters and shrimp ashore, which also end up in the cooking pot.
 Don't miss out on the asparagus in spring.

-What can you do on Texel when it rains?
+What can you do on Texel in bad weather?

 If you want to learn more about the island and its inhabitants, then a visit to the Kaap Skil Museum in Oudeschild or the Museum Waelstee in De Waal is worthwhile.
 Also worth seeing is the Ecomare at De Koop.
 How about a shopping spree in Den Burg?
 If you stay at the Boutique Hotel Texel, you can try their Woolness offer in the spa.
 Or let the Texel brewery show you how the island beer is made.

 Tips for Texel sights & activities: